cattohecko-dev/shapeshifter2e-module/README.md

+This comment is commemorated for helping me unfuck foundry's module update issue
 # Shapeshifter 2e Template

 This module adds a new werewolf-style template choice to the existing `Chronicles of Darkness 2e` character sheet.